truenas/middleware/docs/userguide/index.rst

 Next, restore the encryption keys to the pool.
 **If the following additional steps are not performed before the next reboot, you may lose access to the pool permanently.**

 #.
-Highlight the pool that contains the disk you just replaced and click the “Encryption Re-key” button in the GUI.
+Highlight the pool that contains the disk you just replaced and click the "Encryption Re-key" button in the GUI.
 You will need to enter the
     *root* password.

 #.
-Highlight the pool that contains the disk you just replaced and click the “Create Passphrase” button and enter the new passphrase.
+Highlight the pool that contains the disk you just replaced and click the "Create Passphrase" button and enter the new passphrase.
 You can reuse the
     old passphrase if desired.

 #.
-Highlight the pool that contains the disk you just replaced and click the “Download Key” button in order to save the new encryption key.
+Highlight the pool that contains the disk you just replaced and click the "Download Key" button in order to save the new encryption key.
 Since the
     old key will no longer function, any old keys can be safely discarded.

 #.
-Highlight the pool that contains the disk you just replaced and click the “Add Recovery Key” button in order to save the new recovery key.
+Highlight the pool that contains the disk you just replaced and click the "Add Recovery Key" button in order to save the new recovery key.
 The old
     recovery key will no longer function, so it can be safely discarded.

 Removing a Log or Cache Device